rootstrap/blog/content/Link Tracking with StimulusReflex - Part III.md

 ### What's Next?

-This concludes this series on how to use StimulusReflex, but you can still play around with this project and add more functionality:
+This concludes on how to use StimulusReflex, but you can still play around with this project and add more functionality with the following:

 - Track the browser from which the user clicked the link
 - Track the user's country